rancher/dashboard/docusaurus/docs/extensions/extensions-configuration.md

 }
 ```

-With the route definition in the router (check the [Extension Routing](#extension-routing-definition) chapter), you can define which Vue component will be loaded as a custom page.
+With the route definition in the router (check the [Extension Routing](#routes-definition-for-an-extension-as-a-top-level-product)) chapter, you can define which Vue component will be loaded as a custom page.
 That will act as a "blank canvas" to render anything you want.

 The acceptable parameters for the `virtualType` function are defined here: